-At the same November 3 hearing, Admiral Steve Abbot, USN (Ret.), the President of the Navy-Marine Corps Relief Society, told this committee that "the Military Lending Act (MLA), which became effective in October 2007, has dramatically curtailed payday loans to active duty service members."
-This would seem to suggest that existing statute is serving its purpose.7
+At a November 2011 hearing, Admiral Steve Abbot, USN (Ret.), the President of the Navy-Marine Corps Relief Society, told the Banking Committee that "the Military Lending Act (MLA), which became effective in October 2007, has dramatically curtailed payday loans to active duty service members."
+This would seem to suggest that existing statute is serving its purpose.